 You may have noticed that some books offer interactive features, slightly unorthodox from traditional books, yet full of fun.
 A few books in our review offer this style, such as What Should Danny Do? and The Book With No Pictures.
 Books with interactive features can be a dash of sugar and spice to your little one's library.

 Board books, hardcover books, and paperback books, oh my!
-Yes, there are many options, and the book format you choose may depend on your budget, needs, and bookshelf space.
+Yes, there are many options out there, and the book format you choose may depend on your budget, needs, and bookshelf space.
 Hardcover books provide durability.
 So, if you plan on passing down a book as an heirloom, selecting a hardcover book is the way to go.
 Another option is paperback books.
 This format is cost-effective and less heavy yet susceptible to damage.
-Board books still appear in this age-group and offer thick pages that provide durability but tend to be smaller in size, such as Room on the Broom.
-Most often, books offer multiple printing options, and it will be up to you to select what format feels right based on your intentions.
+Board books still appear in this age group and offer thick pages that provide durability but tend to be smaller in size, such as Room on the Broom.
+Books often offer multiple printing options, and it will be up to you to select what format feels right based on your intentions.

 Benefits of Reading